 To reach Delhi, you will need to cover a total distance of about 1,424, 1,534, 2,210, 2,178 km from major Indian cities like Mumbai, Kolkata, Chennai, and Bengaluru respectively.
 Here are the details on how you can reach here by the following means of public transport.

-By Air.
 Deboard at the Indira Gandhi International Airport (DEL) situated about 15-20 km away from the JLN stadium.
 The Delhi Airport has excellent air connectivity with other Indian cities via direct and connecting flights.
-Once you deboard at the airport, consider booking a cab or take a bus, metro or auto-rickshaw to reach here.
+Once you deboard at the airport, consider booking a cab or take a bus, metro, or auto-rickshaw to reach here.

-By Road.
-Delhi has well-connected roadways with its neighbouring cities such as Chandigarh, Mathura, Meerut and many more.
+Delhi has well-connected roadways with its neighbouring cities such as Chandigarh, Mathura, Meerut, and many more.
 Frequent interstate buses (both private and government-run) travel to and fro Delhi offering excellent connectivity.
 You can also consider travelling via taxis or self-drive here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here